RoseAHill/Pathways/README.md

 - lottiefiles.com

 #### Next Steps:
-- Option to delete milestone
+- Option to delete a milestone
 - Like feature on comments
 - Want users to be able to add their own pathway
+- Redirect to login before viewing milestones